Beach armoured recovery vehicle: Survivors

-In England, the REME Museum of Technology in Lyneham and the D-Day Story in Portsmouth both have Sherman BARVs on display.
-Another, in running condition, is held by the War and Peace Collection, a private military collection in the UK.
-The wrecked hulk of another is at The Tank Museum, after being used as a firing range target.
-Another Sherman BARV is a museum-piece in India, at the Cavalry Tank Museum, Ahmednagar.
-The Australian M3 BARV is preserved at the Royal Australian Armoured Corps Tank Museum at Puckapunyal, Australia.
-The museum also has a second BARV that was based on a bulldozer.
+In England, Sherman BARVs are preserved at the REME Museum in Lyneham and at the D-Day Story in Portsmouth.
+Another operational example is held by the War and Peace Collection, a private military collection in the UK.
+A damaged example, previously used as a range target, is held as a wreck at The Tank Museum.
+A further Sherman BARV is displayed at the Cavalry Tank Museum, Ahmednagar in Ahmednagar, India.
+The Royal Australian Armoured Corps Tank Museum at Puckapunyal, Australia, also preserves an Australian M3 BARV and a second example based on a bulldozer chassis.

-Centurion BARVs are on display at The Tank Museum (UK), at Yad La-Shiryon in Latrun - the IDF tank museum - and at the Israel Defense Forces History Museum (Batey ha-Osef) in Tel-Aviv.
-A Centurion BARV, in private hands, is parked and able to be viewed at the entrance of a farm on Colne Road, Bures Hamlet, Essex, England.
+Centurion BARVs are on display at: The Tank Museum Dorset, South West England, Yad La-Shiryon in Latrun (the IDF tank museum), and at the Israel Defense Forces History Museum (Batey ha-Osef) in Tel Aviv.
+A Centurion BARV in private ownership is parked at the entrance to a farm on Colne Road, Bures Hamlet, Essex.

-AeroVenture in Doncaster, UK has a Centurion BARV 02 ZR 77 on display as part of its Falklands War Collection.
-This was originally one of the first Centurions built as part of the first contract between 1944 and 1946 (the exact date of build is unknown).
-It was one of the two BARVs that took part in Operation Sutton, the British landings at San Carlos with one from HMS Fearless supporting the landings on Blue Beach and one from HMS Intrepid supporting the landings on Red Beach and remains the longest-serving armoured vehicle in the British forces, leaving service in 2005 after taking part in both Gulf conflicts.
+Centurion BARV, serial number 02 ZR 77, is displayed at the South Yorkshire Aircraft Museum, Doncaster, as part of its Falklands War Collection.
+One of the earliest Centurions built under the first production contract between 1944 and 1946, it was one of two BARVs deployed during Operation Sutton, the British amphibious landings at San Carlos.
+It remains the longest-serving armoured vehicle in British service, only retiring in 2005 after deployment in both Gulf conflicts.